Telegraph

 1876 — The Telephone Emerges

-Guglielmo Marconi invents wireless telegraphy.
+Guglielmo Marconi invents wireless telegraphy that same year.

 1888 — The Telautograph